auth0/wordpress/README.md

 When it is enabled, the token is returned in the login callback and then sent back to the WordPress sever so it doesn't need to call the Auth0 webervices.

-## WooCommerce support

-This plugin overrides the WooCommerce login form.

 ## API authentication

 The last version of the plugin provides the ability integrate with **wp-jwt-auth** plugin to authenticate api calls via a HTTP Authorization Header.